Rigelrain/manna-bot/README.md

     queueCategory: String, // category to use for queues
     queueChannel: String, // channel where queue messages should go
-    queueMsg: String, // message that is added in every queue channel }
+    queueMsg: String, // message that is added in every queue channel
+    giveawayChannels: [String], // IDs of channels where give command is enabled }
 ```